 As industries begin to open up again, or if you are one of the exceptional human beings who haven’t had a day off work in all of this, how is your face faring?

 Not so great?
 Suffering from chin acne? (can we call it chackne yet?)

-Perhaps it’s blistering or bruising across the bridge of your nose from a wearing protective shield all day long?
+Perhaps it’s blistering or bruising across the bridge of your nose from a wearing protective shield and mask all day long?

 Let’s get into the nuts and bolts of maskne.
-Learn precisely why our faces suffer from it.
+Let’s learn precisely why our faces suffer from it.
 And what we can do to minimize the effects of wearing a mask all day.

 So let’s go!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.